Getting Started with HTL getting-started-with-htl

 Explicit Contexts Required explicit-contexts-required

 As explained in the Automatic Context-Aware Escaping section below, one objective of HTL is to reduce the risks of introducing cross-site scripting (XSS) vulnerabilities by automatically applying context-aware escaping to all expressions.
-While HTL can automatically detect the context of expressions placed inside of HTML markup, it doesn’t analyze the syntax of inline JavaScript or CSS, and therefore relies on the developer to specify explicitly what exact context has to be applied to such expressions.
+HTL detects the context of expressions in HTML markup but does not analyze inline JavaScript or CSS, so developers must specify the exact context for these expressions.

 Since not applying the correct escaping results in XSS vulnerabilities, HTL does therefore remove the output of all expressions that are in script and style contexts when the context has not been declared.